OliverLysa/observatory-data-prep/README.md

 5. Imports stock data
 6. Iterate over products' parameters to calculate stock and outflows

+Look at market transformation programme

 ### Outflow routing

 1. Import outflow routing estimates and map to wire diagram categories

+2. Fly-tipping data (white goods) (Defra) and Illegal dumping (EA)

+3. EA WDI data

-2. Data reformatted and restructured to calculate derived aggregates using end-of use mix % multiplied by an ordinal score, combined within a simple linear combination to produce CE-score metric
+4. Data reformatted and restructured to calculate derived aggregates using end-of use mix % multiplied by an ordinal score, combined within a simple linear combination to produce CE-score metric

 ### Monetary flows